Carefree self-guided walking and geocaching holidays with a personal touch.

 Day four: Cercal do Alentejo to São Luis.
 A 21 km (6½-7 hours / somewhat difficult) walk through the "serras" over harsh and irregular terrain, with views to the Atlantic coast and inland over the Alentejo plains.
-The next two nights will be spent at a rural guesthouse in a converted Alentejano farm just outside the village.
+The night will be spent at a rural guesthouse in a converted Alentejano farm just outside the village.

 Day five: São Luis to Odemira.
 A 25 km (8 hours / somewhat difficult) walk known as the water section of the Historical Way, where there is an optional but recommended side trail to Pego da Pias pools..
 The night will be spent at a family owned pension in the centre of Odemira .